mvasilchuk/yasem/README.md

     --verbose - Print extra log information in Release mode (only Linux and OS X).
     --log=<file name> - Write log in a file.
 If you don't see a log file, make sure you have write access to a file and/or directory.

-You also may open developer tools anytime from a menu.
+You also may open developer tools anytime from yasem's main menu.

 ## Known issues